dojo/cli/README.md

 ## A warning on ejecting

 Once you run `dojo eject`, the configuration and dependencies for the bundled tools are now part of your project.
-This action is one-way and you cannot go back to having the tools managed by the `cli`.
+This action is one-way and you cannot go back to having the tools managed by `@dojo/cli`.

 ## How do I contribute?